Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 - 17th July, 2023 - A Mid-trial Update meeting is held with community members to hear information about two university-led research projects studying the impact of the trial on traffic volume.
 Community members are also given the opportunity to provide feedback and ask questions.
 Notes from this meeting can be read by clicking on this link.

-As part of this trial, traffic monitoring of adjacent areas and roads will be carried out using electronic traffic counting equipment by the University of Manchester's Tyndall Centre and the University of Aberdeen's Listen 2 Manchester project.
+As part of this trial, traffic monitoring of adjacent areas and roads has been carried out using electronic traffic counting equipment by the University of Manchester's Tyndall Centre and the NERC Listen 2 Manchester project.
 School Streets volunteers will also carry out manual traffic counts to supplement the above studies.

 Initial research findings from the Listen to Manchester project can be read by clicking on this link.
 The study found there is no increase in traffic in areas adjacent to the School Street.